kobotoolbox/docs/source/transferring_forms.md

     ![Sample image of many folders](images/transferring_forms/sample_many_folders.png)
     This is confusing and makes it challenging to select the correct project you wish to copy.
-Although time consuming, you will need to go through all the folders manually one by one to identify the correct folder with the project you are looking for.
+Although time consuming, you will need to go through all the folders to identify the correct folder with the project you are looking for.
     You could also delete any other folders that are no longer needed.
 For instance, if a project has been removed from the app, it may still show up as a folder when the device is accessed through the computer.
-If you are sure a project is no longer relevant, deleting the folder will eliminate it completely.
+If you are sure a project is no longer relevant, deleting the folder will remove it completely.

 -   Similarly, while connecting the Android mobile phone without the latest version of the form (or even no form at all) to the PC, you will sometimes